HKVaswan/project-athlete-360/myposts/ACL-Injuries.md

 Plyometric Training: Incorporate drills that teach proper landing and deceleration techniques.Proprioceptive Training: Use balance boards and single-leg exercises to improve joint awareness and stability.For more information, please consult a certified sports physiotherapist. <br>
 <br>
 The goal is to move from reactive treatment to proactive prevention.Our work here at Project Athlete 360 is to turn rigorous knowledge into everyday improvements on the field, and this is a perfect example of that mission.<br>
-This is a guest post by Dr. Anika Sharma.

 <br>